SS-NES/SS-NES-lesson/episodes/python-template.md

 questions you weren't asked, the SMP tool has already suggested which set of optional features best suit your project.

-Because of a limitation in how `copier` handles these answer files, you don't to review these choices when first creating your project.
-But luckily there is a way to review the choices and to add extra features if you want.
+Due to the limitation how `copier` handles the answer files, you also cannot review choices you made in the SMP.
+We will show you how to revise choices and add extra features to your code repository below:

 ## Challenge 3: Add more features to your project